Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - **Immobilize**: the target is unable to move but can execute skills
 - **Weakness**: reduces the targets *endurance* regeneration and a 50% chance that hits are glancing blows, dealing 50% less damage
 - **Blindness**: the next attack misses
+- **Fear**: the target runs away from you unable to move on their own or use skills

 [To the top](#Guild Wars 2 new Player Tutorial)